ParisaKalaki/mind-companion-chatbot/README.md

 Notes & maintenance

 - Some large/generated artifacts (model weights, Chroma DB) are intentionally ignored by git.
 If you removed them, re-run the corresponding script (e.g. `download_model.py` or `build_index.py`) to recreate them.
-- I cleaned and renamed the package from `assignment3` → `mind_companion`.
-Search the repo for `mind_companion` to confirm.

-Contributing

-- This repo is a personal/educational project.
-If you want to contribute, open an issue or submit a PR with a concise description of your change.

-Contact

-- parisa.kalaki@example.com